ASALOGAN/November-Daily-Coding-Challenges/README.md

 - **Day 19 07-11-24** Solved two LeetCode problems: "Find the Difference" and "First Unique Character in a String" in both JavaScript and Python.
 Documented the approach, solution, and complexity analysis for each problem. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2019%2007-11-24)
 - **Day 20 08-11-24** Solved a LeetCode problem on Binary Tree Preorder Traversal in both JavaScript and Python.
 Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2020%2008-11-24)
 - **Day 21 09-11-24** Solved a LeetCode problem on "Remove Nth Node From End of List" in both JavaScript and Python.
 Utilized a two-pointer technique to achieve an efficient solution.
 Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2021%2009-11-24)
 - **Day 22 10-11-24** Solved a LeetCode problem on "Linked List Cycle" in both JavaScript and Python.
 Utilized Floyd's Cycle-Finding Algorithm (Tortoise and Hare) for an efficient solution.
-Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2022%2010-11-24/Leet%20Code)
+Documented the approach, solution, and complexity analysis.
+Developed a weather application using HTML, CSS, and JavaScript.
+Integrated the OpenWeatherMap API to fetch and display current weather data for a specified city.
+Implemented error handling and documented the approach, solution, and future improvements. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2022%2010-11-24/weather-app)

 ## Goals